 Do not start the unit if insulation on the electrical cord is cut or worn through.
 Bare wires in contact with the mast or frame may energize the unit and cause electrocution.
-Repair or replace the cord.
+Repair or replace a damaged cord.

 - 4. Make sure the area around the unit is clear before raising the mast to the vertical position. - 5.
 Remove the safety pin from the mast lock bar (C).
 Using the handle for the lower mast winch (D), raise the mast until it is vertical and the tab on the mast is positioned into the mast lock.
 The mast lock bar should snap into place automatically.
-Secure the lock with the safety pin (E). - DETAIL A DETAIL C DETAIL E DETAIL G R G C, E В - 6.
-After the mast is up and locked into place, use the upper mast winch (F) to telescope the mast to the desired height.
-Extend the mast slowly, making sure the electrical cord is extending at the top sections of the mast.
-If, for any reason, the winch cable begins to develop slack or any of the mast sections get stuck, STOP IMMEDIATELY and contact an authorized service center.
+Secure the lock with the safety pin (E).